-- b.1) As outlined below (see points 2.b and 2.c) support for oilseeds and protein crops will be provided fully in the form of a standardised compensatory payment system with per hectare aids paid direct to the producer.
+- (b.1) As outlined below (see points 2 (b) and 2 (c) support for oilseeds and protein crops will be provided fully in the form of a standardized, compensatory payment system with per-hectare aids paid direct to the producer.
 In this context, the traditional institutional prices will no longer apply.
-A reference price for the world market will be established for the purpose of calculation of the compensatory payments. - b.2 In line with the requirements of the reformed market organisation, new market management instruments will be developed by the Commission to facilitate the orderly marketing of each crop.
-For oilseeds, these will be set out in the Commission proposals which will be tabled before the end of the month (see transitional arrangements, point C.2 below). - b.3 The current Maximum Guaranteed Quantities and their associated stabilizer mechanisms are based on the traditional system of institutional prices.
+A reference price for the world market will be established for the purpose of calculation of the compensatory payments. - (b.2) In line with the requirements of the reformed market organization, new market management instruments will be developed by the Commission to facilitate the orderly marketing of each crop.
+For oilseeds, these will be set out in the Commission proposals which will be tabled before the end of the month (see transitional arrangements, point C.2 below).

+(b.3) The current maximum guaranteed quantities and their associated stabilizer mechanisms are based on the traditional system of institutional prices.
 These mechanisms should expire with the full implementation of the new common market organization.

-2. Introduction of a System of Compensatory Payments
+2. Introduction of a system of compensatory payments

 A system of compensatory payments will be introduced for existing holdings to compensate the loss of income caused by the reduction of institutional prices.
-The payments will be on a per hectare basis and will not be related to current levels of output.
+The payments will be on a per-hectare basis and will not be related to current levels of output.
 Participation in the aid scheme will be voluntary.

-a.
-Cereals
+(a) Cereals

-- a.1) The income loss for cereals will be the difference le 55 ECU/t between the new target price of 100 ECU/t and the current average buying in price of 155 ECU/t.
-The compensatory payment will be reviewed periodically to take into account the development of productivity as well as expected developments on domestic and world markets. - a.2) For the purpose of establishing the aid to be paid per hectare each Member State will draw up a regionalisation plan for its territory which must be approved by the Commission.
-For each region a historical three year average yield will be calculated; this will be based on the average of three of the last five marketing years (1986/87 to 1990/91), le after eliminating the lowest and the highest figure.
-This regional average yield will be the basis for translating the compensatory payment into a regional per hectare aid (regional average yield in tonnes/ha x 55 ECU/t).
+- (a.1) The income loss for cereals will be the difference between the new target price of ECU 100/t and the current average buying-in price of ECU 155/t, i.e. ECU 55/t.
+The compensatory payment will be reviewed periodically to take into account the development of productivity as well as expected developments on domestic and world markets. - (a.2) For the purpose of establishing the aid to be paid per hectare each Member State will draw up a regionalization plan for its territory which must be approved by the Commission.
+For each region a historical three-year average yield will be calculated; this will be based on the average of three of the last five marketing years (1986/87 to 1990/91), i.e. after eliminating the lowest and the highest figure.
+This regional average yield will be the basis for translating the compensatory payment into a regional per-hectare aid (regional average yield in tonnes/ha × ECU 55/t).

-When drawing up the regionalisation plan, specific structural characteristics that influence yields (soil fertility, irrigation...) should also be taken into account, in order to define more homogenous sub-regions and zones.
+When drawing up the regionalization plan, specific structural characteristics that influence yields (soil fertility, irrigation, etc.) should also be taken into account, in order to define more homogeneous subregions and zones.

-a.3) All reliable statistical data available should be used for the purpose of drawing up plans.
-It is to be expected that the weighted average of regional (or sub-regional) yields in this plan should be comparable to a national reference amount calculated according to the same procedure on the basis of a national average yield.
+(a.3) All reliable statistical data available should be used for the purpose of drawing up plans.
+It is to be expected that the weighted average of regional (or subregional) yields in this plan should be comparable to a national reference amount calculated according to the same procedure on the basis of a national average yield.
 The weighted average of the national average amounts should correspond to the Community average.

-As an illustration of what the system may give, the three year average yield for the Community has been calculated at 4.6 t/ha.
-The indicative Community reference amount would therefore be 253 ECU/ha (4.6 t/ha x 55 ECU/t).
+As an illustration of what the system may give, the three-year average yield for the Community has been calculated at 4.6 t/ha.
+The indicative Community reference amount would therefore be ECU 253/ha (4.6 t/ha × ECU 55/t).